 So, any security breaches from the partner site may be regarded by the users as your fault and can lead to penalties.

 Recently, a curious test of password and account security was performed on 55 travel-related websites.
 It appears that 89% of travel websites do not properly protect their users’ passwords and accounts.
 Among them were TripAdvisor, Expedia, Hotels.com, Trivago, etc.

 When building a similar website like TripAdvisor, do not ignore security questions, and even if you are sure of the security of your website and servers, pay attention to security policies that are compiled by your partners.

 83% of Millennials said are willing to allow travel brands to track their behavior on the internet if this would give them a more personalized experience.
-TripAdvisor understands this and is actively working on making their services more personalized by taking into account users’ interests.
+TripAdvisor understands this and is actively working on making its services more personalized by taking into account users' interests.

 New features include the creation of more social, inspirational, and individualized trip itineraries.
 Users can follow friends and travel experts they like, pin restaurants and hotels they like to visit, get alerts on their smartphone when they pass near some of their pinned objects, share their impressions with friends, and many other things.
 Their "travel feed" is like a Facebook feed but travel-oriented.
 Take personalization into account if you want to make a website like TripAdvisor.